furryfixer/jremed/README.md

 JREMED (JRE Menu Editor) is derived from LXMED, with a few changes to make it more up-to-date and generic.
 It is therefore subject to the lxmed GPL3 license.

 JREMED is an Application Menu Editor suitable for most modern linux desktops whose menus follow the XDG menu specification.
 It is Java-based, and requires **gtk 3.0+ and a Java runtime environment**, but has lighter dependencies than some other menu editors.
 Previously incompatible with Xwayland, but now works on both **X11 and Wayland** (with Xwayland).
 To make changes, it **requires root access through polkit/pkexec**.
-It has been tested and working on X11 systems, including Gnome, Plasma, LXQt, Mate, XFCE, i3, and working on Wayland with Wayfire, Sway, Niri, Labwc, LXQT-wayland.
+It has been tested and working on X11 systems, including **Gnome, Plasma, LXQt, Mate, XFCE, i3**, and working on Wayland with **Wayfire, Sway, Niri, Labwc, LXQt-wayland**.
 Until better Java support arrives for Wayland, Xwayland is needed.

 ## Applicability